top of page

 4) Mid-Year Senior Evaluation

-When we receive first-semester grades for the senior year (12th grade), we update the evaluation to ensure that courses being graded agree with those on the Educational Plan and all requirements are being met.
+When we receive first-semester grades for the 12th grade, we again update the evaluation to ensure that courses on the grade form agree with those on the Education Plan and all requirements are being met.
 If there are any problems, we notify the parents.

 5) Final Transcript Preparation/Senior Evaluation

 When we receive final grades showing completion of all graduation requirements, a final transcript, along with a diploma, is sent to the family.
 Please send final grades at least 2 weeks before you need the diploma, allowing time for mail delivery.
-Please note that coursework must be complete before you send final grades.
-When sending final grades, remember to include your request (with appropriate instructions) for any final transcripts that should be sent to colleges, universities, or other institutions.
+Please note that coursework should be complete before final grades are sent.
+When sending final grades, remember to include your request (with appropriate instructions) for any final transcripts that should be sent to colleges, universities, military recruiters, employers, or other institutions.

 If we do not receive final grades towards the end of the summer, we send a letter notifying parents of our deadline to receive final grades for seniors (August 31).
-After that date, the student must re-enroll and continue studies if records are not finalized (correct, final grades received).
+If grades are not received in a timely manner, a student may be required to re-enroll and continue studies in order to graduate.

-If you have any questions about your student's status in high school or about the evaluation status, you are welcome to call or email us at any time.
-A high-school counselor will be happy to assist you with any questions or requests you may have.
+If you have any questions about your student's evaluation or high-school status, please call or email us at any time.
+A high-school counselor will be happy to assist you with any questions or requests.

 bottom of page